jwiedeman/react-gtm-kit/docs/how-to/server-integration.md

 Server-side tagging lets you load `gtm.js` from a first-party domain, keep Measurement Protocol secrets off the client, and enrich events with server-verified context.
 The React GTM Kit ships a reference relay under [`examples/server`](../../examples/server/README.md) that you can use as a starting point for forwarding events to a GTM server container.
+Pair it with the [full-stack web example](../../examples/fullstack-web/README.md) to see how the React adapters wire Consent Mode updates, data layer pushes, and relay calls together in a single UI.

 ## 1. Point the core client at your tagging server